Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Discussion

-This research was supported by the Marsden Fund, through a grant administered by the Royal Society of New~Zealand.
-AVB was also supported by a Victoria University of Wellington Summer Scholarship.
+\acknowledgments This research was supported by the Marsden Fund, through a grant administered by the Royal Society of New~Zealand.
+AVB was also supported by a 2014--2015 Victoria University of Wellington Summer Scholarship.
+We also wish to thank the referee for identifying a number of errors, and some obscurities in the presentation.